vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 ### Pulling From Below

-If you are at least 5 feet below your target, your target is your size or smaller, and you aren't [[grappled]] or [[restrained]], you gain an expertise die on [[Strength]] checks and saving throws made against it.
+If you are at least 5 feet below your target, your target is your size or smaller, and you aren't [[Grappled]] or [[Restrained]], you gain an expertise die on [[Strength]] checks and saving throws made against it.

 <br>